western/http-up/README.md

 - If you run application under some User, this user should be have privileges to write current folder
 - App using temporary folder for upload form, usually it /tmp/httpup, do not forget to clean it

+## Automatic TLS

+- For start HTTPS server you need `easyrsa` linux package
+- When you start server with `--tls` option, all keys generate automatically

 ## History

 ### backlog